Functional Medicine Advanced Practice Modules® (APM) Environmental Health

 Pesticides and a variety of other environmental chemicals contribute to dysfunction.

-Pollutants & Diabetes
+Pollutants & Bone Health

 border